jimlindybner/probability-visualizer/readme.md

 ## 2 Main Features:

 - ***Your Stat*** (the default):
-    - Lets users enter an "*x*-in-*y*" fraction
+    - Lets users enter an "*x*-in-*y*" fraction.
-    - The app will generate coloured dots to help the users visualize their inputted fraction
+    - The app will generate coloured dots to help the users visualize their inputted fraction.
-    - The app will also calculate and display the probabilities and odds
+    - The app will also calculate and display the probabilities and odds.
-    - For percentages, enter the desired value for *x* and "100" for *y*
+    - For percentages, enter the desired value for *x* and "100" for *y*.

 - ***Random Stat***:
-    - Generates visualizations for the odds and probabilities of random statistics and facts already stored in the web app
+    - Generates visualizations for the odds and probabilities of random statistics and facts already stored in the web app.

 ## Additional Notes